Ikkyusan1/typeset-buddy/README.md

 - typeset text in one click, with the style you defined.
 No more copy/pasta.
 - typeset text in a selection marquee.
 - apply a style to selected text layers.
-- increase/decrease font size and autoresize selected layers (via button click or standalone script execution.)
+- increase/decrease font size and autoresize selected layers (via button click or standalone script execution).

 ### What it *can't* do :
 - automate the whole typesetting process.